gitlabhq/gitlab-runner/docs/index.md

 ## Features

-- Allows to run:
+- Allows:
-  - Multiple jobs concurrently.
+  - Running multiple jobs concurrently.
-  - Use multiple tokens with multiple server (even per-project).
+  - Using multiple tokens with multiple servers (even per-project).
-  - Limit number of concurrent jobs per-token.
+  - Limiting number of concurrent jobs per-token.
 - Jobs can be run:
   - Locally.
   - Using Docker containers.